baudm/vaegan-celebs-keras/README.md

 Hello!

 This is our implementation of "Autoencoding beyond pixels using a learned similarity metric" by Larsen et al. (https://arxiv.org/abs/1512.09300)
+Many of the implementation details (which were unclear in the paper) were directly lifted from the authors' [official code](https://github.com/andersbll/autoencoding_beyond_pixels)

 # Prequisites